 Emin/Eave – calculation of illuminance uniformity

 As well as the information provided by the governing bodies, our team of lighting experts are available to answer any queries you may have about floodlights and to support you through the planning and design stages of your sports lighting project.
-If you would like to discuss the rugby floodlights requirements for your rugby pitch with one of our experienced team members, please contact us.

 To find out more about how floodlights can bring added benefits to a rugby club, click here to see how floodlights have been added to the 3G facility at Melrose Rugby.